You.com Review 2026: The AI Search With a Model-Switching Mirage

 Switching models works smoothly on the paid tier, but it highlights a deeper issue: if You.com's native search and synthesis were compelling, you wouldn't need to constantly hop between models.
 The model-switching feature feels like a band-aid on a product that never committed to a clear identity.

 Most users have a preferred model.
-Switching between them in one interface appeals to power users and researchers who genuinely need model diversity—but that's a narrow audience.
+Switching between them in one interface appeals to power users and researchers who really need model diversity - but that's a narrow audience.
 For the average user asking "who won the election?" or "help me write a LinkedIn post?", the context-switching overhead outweighs any benefit.

 Identity Crisis: Search Engine or Chat Assistant?